 To send reminders:

 Millenials and even Gen Y folks have becoming used to checking WhatsApp on a daily basis much like (or maybe much less than) a newspaper.
-Which means that if they have a policy that needs renewing or a flight that needs to be boarded the next day, you can send a message reminding them of it.
+Which means that if they have a policy that needs renewing or a flight that needs to be boarded the next day, you can send an automated message reminding them of it.
 This way you can also reduce the risk of them missing out on important deadlines.

 KLM travels in the video above has talked about how they do this using WhatsApp.